ministryofjustice/modernisation-platform-environments/terraform/environments/delius-core/README.md

 ### **How to resolve specific issues:**

 <!-- Describe the steps someone might take to resolve a specific issue or incident, often for use when on call.
 This may be a large amount of information, so may need to be split out into multiple pages, or link to other documents.-->

+## Design decisions

+### Naming conventions

+The infrastructure code supports multiple environments per Modernisation Platform account.
+As such, we've adopted some naming conventions to allow easy, consistent and predictable naming for resources.

+For example, resource name takes the form `environmentname-resourceidentifier`
+- where environmentname is the name for the delius environment, NOT the Modernisation Platform account name, e.g. `dev`, `stage`, `preprod`
+- resourceidentifier is an identifier for the resource that together with the environmentname gives full clarity about what the resource represents, e.g. `ldap-efs` or `delius-db-1` e.g.
+`dev-ldap-efs`
+`preprod-delius-db-1`